marioalexandreantunes/rust-image/README.md

 # Template Matching in Rust

 This repository contains a Rust implementation of a template matching algorithm to locate small images within a larger image.
 Template matching is a technique in digital image processing for finding small parts of an image that match a template image.
 The goal is to be as fast as possible using parallelism and several small images within a larger image, perfect to use in bots.
+This is my first project in Rust, a language I only started a few weeks ago.

 ## Features